-A brief schematic description of the d-DNP experimental setting is presented in Figure 1 highlighting the most important components as well as the figure represents operational workflow indicating important steps in sequence.
-The complete d-DNP operation is divided into 4 main experimental steps i.e. sample preparation, polarization in the called at the divided into 4 main experimental steps i.e. sample preparation, polarization in the

-100 solid-state, dissolution and transfer, and signal acquisition in the liquid-state.
-In the operational workflow, we have schematically indicated the change of several relevant parameters as experienced by the sample during d-DNP experiment.
+A brief schematic description of the d-DNP experimental setting is presented in Figure 1 highlighting the most important components.
+The figure represents the operational workflow indicating important steps in sequence.
+The complete d-DNP operation is divided into 4 main experimental steps i.e. sample preparation, polarization in the solidstate, dissolution and transfer, and signal acquisition in the liquid-state.
+In the operational workflow, we have schematically indicated the change of several relevant parameters as experienced by the sample during the d-DNP experiment.